 The African Union Commission Chairman Moussa Faki Mahamat has announced that he is sending a delegation to the Djibouti border to monitor developments.

-The United Nations Security Council discussed the situation behind closed doors on Monday, announcing afterwards that it welcomed the African Union’s intention to deploy a fact-finding mission to the Djibouti border.
+The United Nations Security Council discussed the situation behind closed doors in mid-June, announcing afterwards that it welcomed the African Union’s intention to deploy a fact-finding mission to the Djibouti border.
 The Security Council said it would also welcome “the consideration of future confidence-building measures” and will continue to follow the situation closely.

 The Messenger is dedicated to reliable, clean, intelligent reporting from the Horn of Africa.
-We invite you to engage with us by leaving a comment below (all comments are moderated), subscribing to our newsletter (free), following us on Facebook, or making a small recurring contribution to support our work.
+We invite you to engage with us by leaving a comment below (all comments are moderated).